 - Establish processes and follow them with discipline: Pretty soon, your team will start growing, hopefully doubling or tripping in size.
-Your organization will need a more elaborate structure to sustain this growth and the only way to keep everyone and everything on the same path is to establish clear processes from the get-go.
-Your processes will evolve and you need to ensure that your teams receive the proper and timely training with each change, and you need to ensure your management follows through the adoption of each process.
+Your organization will need a more elaborate structure to sustain this growth and the only way to keep everyone on the same page is to establish clear processes from the get-go.
+Your processes will evolve and you need to ensure that your teams receive proper and timely training with each change, and you need to ensure your management follows through the adoption of each process.

 By this point, you’ve already grown your customer base and started entering the green zone profit-wise.

 Your team has grown significantly.
 It has structure and established processes.